-If we determine the average temperature difference between the SUNRISE system and the reference non-contact thermometer and its standard deviation, we obtain the following values for persons with and without glasses: 1.96 +- 0.21 °C (persons without glasses) and 2.47 +- 0.14 (persons with glasses).
-Shown in Figure 35 are the temperatures measured by the reference thermometer and the temperatures measured by SUNRISE after correcting the values by the calculated average value for persons with and without glasses.
+If we determine the average temperature difference between the SUNRISE system and the reference non-contact thermometer and its standard deviation, we obtain the following values for subjects with and without glasses: 1.96 +- 0.21 °C (without glasses) and 2.47 +- 0.14 (with glasses).
+Shown in Figure 35 are the temperatures measured by the reference thermometer and the temperatures measured by SUNRISE after correcting the values by the calculated average value for subjects with and without glasses.
 In general, it can be concluded that wearing glasses can reduce the temperature measured by the SUNRISE system by about 0.43 to 0.62 degrees.
-For more accurate measurements, it is therefore advisable to ask persons to remove their glasses for a short time.
+For more accurate measurements, it is therefore advisable to ask for a removal of glasses for the duration of the measurement.